deriv-com/deriv-static-content/public/scripts/analytics/guide.md

   },
 ]);
 ```

-We also have a property as callback that are commonly used in asynchronous programming, such as when handling events (e.g., button clicks) or making network requests (e.g., fetching data from an API).
-They allow a function to execute after another function finishes, enabling smoother, non-blocking code execution.
+We also have a Callback props for handling dynamic event values." (e.g., button clicks) or making network requests (e.g., fetching data from an API)

 **Example usage:**